kerim/syllabi/_includes/plagiarism-english.markdown

 When you write a research paper, you have to explain where you got your information.
 Some of the ideas you use will be your own, but many will have come from information you have read and people you have interviewed about the topic.
-To explain where the information comes from, you have to give (cite) the source.
+To explain where the information comes from, you have to give (cite) the source.[^1]

 ## Why cite your sources?